Unity-Technologies/ml-agents/docs/Getting-Started-with-Balance-Ball.md

 Brain, but act independently.
 The Brain settings tell you quite a bit about how an Agent works.

-There are 3 types of brains, you can create new ones by selecting `Assets -> Create -> ML-Agents -> Brain`.
+You can create brain objects by selecting `Assets -> Create -> ML-Agents -> Brain`.
+There are 3 types of brains :
 The **Learning Brain** is a brain that uses a Neural Network to take decisions.
-When the Brain is checked as `Train` in the Academy **Training Hub**, the Neural Network will be trained by the external process.
+When the Brain is checked as `Train` in the Academy **Training Hub**, the external process will be taking decisions for the agents and generate a neural network when the training is over.
 You can also use the **Learning Brain** with a pre-trained model.
 The **Heuristic** Brain allows you to hand-code the Agent's logic by extending the Decision class.